emhill/117-Su15/src/morea/03.unix/pwod2.md

 ## Demonstration

-Once you've finished doing the WOD a single time, you can watch me do it:
+Once you've finished doing the HW a single time, you can watch me do it:

 {% include youtube.html id="bMbr3Xpbgzk" %}